 When their beloved babies are snatched away, it’s extremely traumatic for mother macaques like Princess.
 Macaque moms are deeply devoted to their young and typically nurture them by gazing lovingly into their eyes, kissing them, and using special vocalizations to speak to them (aka “baby talk”).
 One of Princess’ infants, who was born in 2017, lived for only one day.
 When a mother monkey’s infant dies, her grief can be so devastating that she may carry the limp body around for days.

 Free in her natural habitat, Princess would have spent years with her offspring.
 Her daughters would have stayed with her for their entire lives.
 But experimenters took all her babies from her so that they could torment them in tests.

 — PETA (@peta) October 6, 2020

-This suffering isn’t isolated.
-PETA’s investigation revealed a consistent pattern of injuries caused by animals to each other and to themselves at the WNPRC, likely as a result of the severely stressful conditions in the lab.
-Workers confined monkeys to barren metal cages every day and night, sometimes alone or with an incompatible cagemate—both of which have caused these highly social, intelligent animals frustration and psychological distress.
-PETA investigators found one monkey who had lost part of an ear in a fight with her cagemate.
+PETA’s investigation revealed a consistent pattern of injuries caused by animals to one another and to themselves at the WNPRC, likely as a result of the severely stressful conditions in the laboratory.
+Workers there confined monkeys to barren metal cages every day and night, sometimes alone or with an incompatible cagemate—both of which have caused these highly social, intelligent animals frustration and psychological distress.
+Investigators found one monkey who had lost part of an ear in a fight with her cagemate.
 Another imprisoned monkey had picked compulsively at a wound on his leg, mutilating it down to the muscle.